maxbre/git_how_to/git_how_to.md

 ```
 git clone path/to/local/repository
 ```
-it creates a copy of a local repository
+creates a copy of a local repository

 ## check the status of files

-lists new or edited files to be committed

-it is always a good practice to check the status of the files inside the repository: this is simply done by issuing the following command

 ```
 git status
 ```
+lists new or edited files to be committed

+it is always a good practice to check the status of the files inside the repository: this is simply done by issuing the following command;
 the returned messages give some feedback on what is next needed

 ## track (add) a new file

-snapshot the new file for next versioning (commit)
 ```
 git add a_new_filename
 ```
+snapshot the new file for next versioning (commit)

 changes were add to the **index**

 ## stage (add) a modified file

-snapshot the edited file for next history versioning (i.e. commit)
 ```
 git add a_modified_filename
 ```
+snapshot the edited file for next history versioning (i.e. commit)

 ## stage multiple files

-some *"almost"*  equivalent forms of the same *add* command dealing with multiple files
+here are some *"almost"*  equivalent forms of the same *add* command dealing with multiple files

 ```
 git add -A